ashide/deepSpinalSegmentor/README.md

 ### Dice loss plot

 Training accuracy over epochs for Unet-2D and Unet-3D of one of the combination datasets has shown in follow.
-Both networks showed similar results, with Unet-3d performing slightly better than Unet-2d on an unseen data.
+Both networks showed similar results, with Unet-3d performing slightly better than Unet-2d on an unseen data and Unet-2D has reached the threshhold much faster than Unet-3D.

 <img src="images/chart.png">